anuragjoshi3519/anuragjoshi3519/README.md

 ### About Me

 I am currently pursuing Masters of Computer Applications (MCA) from Department of Computer Science, University of Delhi, India.
-I like to develop mobile and web applications and have a keen interest in Machine Learning, Artificial Intelligence and solving algorithmic challenges.
+I like to develop mobile and web applications and have a keen interest in Data Science, ML and solving algorithmic and DS problems.

 [![Linkedin](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/anurag-joshi-0581a9127/)
 [![Github](https://img.shields.io/badge/-Github-000?style=flat&logo=Github&logoColor=white)](https://github.com/anuragjoshi3519)